 Since then, seven manufacturers now face more than 90,000 lawsuit alleging they sold defective transvaginal mesh which was promoted to doctors as part of an aggressive, yet deceptive campaign.
 The plaintiffs allege defective manufacturing instructions to doctors and a breach of warranty, negligence, fraud, and more.
 They are asking for punitive damages.

-Only American Medical Systems (AMS) has offered mass settlements to women, though many women tell MND their settlement amount is as low as $5,000 after legal fees are paid and any existing liens.
+Many women tell MND their settlement amount is as low as $5,000 after legal fees are paid and any existing liens.

 Edwards v.
 Ethicon – Doc #1 Complaint Ethicon